magento/devdocs/guides/v1.0/architecture/archi_perspectives/present_layer.md

-<h2> Presentation layer</h2>
+<h2> Presentation Layer</h2>
 When you interact with the Magento web interface, you are directly working with <i>presentation layer</i> code.
-Also known as the <i>view layer</i>, presentation code controls both web user interaction with the product (and how Magento responds to web input) and its appearance.
-You can extensively customize Magento's appearance and behaviorby using HTML5 and CSS3 to modify elements of the presentation layer.
+Also known as the <i>view layer</i>, presentation code controls  web user interaction with the product and its appearance.
+You can extensively customize the user interface by using HTML, CSS, and .phtml files to modify elements of the presentation layer.

 <h3>Who uses the Presentation layer?</h3>
-Three types of Magento users interact with Presentation layer code.
+Two types of Magento users interact with Presentation layer code.
 Magento uses *areas* to efficiently make web service calls, loading only the dependent code that is required for the particular type of user.
 Types of users and their associated areas include:

 * <b>Web users</b> interact with the store front, where they can see the View model of data displayed by Magento and interact with product UI elements to request data for view and manipulation.
 These users work within the (`frontend`) area.

-* <b>Web services</b> use the REST and SOAP API endpoints exposed in the presentation layer to integrate with third-party applications.

-* <b>System administrators</b> customizing a storefront can indirectly manipulate the presentation layer by tweaking components of the front end.
+* <b>System administrators</b> customizing a storefront can indirectly manipulate the presentation layer by, for example, adding themes or widgets to the front end.